capacitor-community/privacy-screen/README.md

 ⚡️ [Capacitor](https://capacitorjs.com/) plugin that protects your app from displaying a screenshot in [Recents screen](https://developer.android.com/guide/components/activities/recents)/[App Switcher](https://support.apple.com/en-us/HT202070).

-On **Android** this plugin sets the [FLAG_SECURE](https://developer.android.com/reference/android/view/WindowManager.LayoutParams#FLAG_SECURE) flag to treat the content of the window as secure, preventing it from appearing in screenshots or from being viewed on non-secure displays.
+On **Android**, this plugin sets the [FLAG_SECURE](https://developer.android.com/reference/android/view/WindowManager.LayoutParams#FLAG_SECURE) flag to treat the content of the window as secure, preventing it from appearing in screenshots or from being viewed on non-secure displays.
-On **iOS** this plugin hides the webview window when the app is no longer active and loses focus ([UIApplicationWillResignActiveNotification](https://developer.apple.com/documentation/uikit/uiapplicationwillresignactivenotification)) so that a black screen is shown instead.
+On **iOS**, this plugin hides the webview window when the app is no longer active and loses focus ([UIApplicationWillResignActiveNotification](https://developer.apple.com/documentation/uikit/uiapplicationwillresignactivenotification)) so that a black screen is shown instead.

 ## Installation